Transparency statement

 You can find out more about our methods for information gathering for investigatory purposes in:

-- the Competition and Consumer Investigation Guidelines that apply when we are investigating or considering investigating a possible breach of Part 2 or 3 of the Commerce Act 1986, the Fair Trading Act 1986, and the Credit Contracts and Consumer Finance Act 2003
+- the Investigation Guidelines that apply when we are investigating or considering investigating a possible breach of an act we enforce

 - the Mergers and Acquisitions Guidelines for investigating mergers under the Commerce Act